ameyb88/hrp-rag/backend/data/docs/amey-profile.md

 _Jun 2012 – Dec 2012 · San Diego, CA_

-- Designed and developed an **interactive prototype** for VAIO Engineering’s product marketing needs.
+- Designed and developed an **interactive prototype** for VAIO Engineering's product marketing needs.
 - Built **Augmented Reality (AR)** features using the **Metaio SDK**, enabling product animations and real‑time visual overlays for product identification.
 - Implemented **geo‑fencing** with Google Maps APIs and **integrated barcode scanning** for traceability.
 - Connected to **BazaarVoice RESTful APIs** to aggregate real‑time ratings and reviews for marketing insights.